Antony-Godwin24/payload-feedback/PROJECT_SUMMARY.md

-# FolioMate CMS - Project Summary
+# Template Feedback CMS - Project Summary

 ## ✅ Project Completed Successfully!

-Your **FolioMate CMS** is now fully configured and ready to use as a Template Provider Platform backend.
+Your **Template Feedback CMS** is now fully configured and ready to use for collecting feedback on templates.

 ---